 Intensive Correction Orders

-An Intensive Correction Orders has conditions attached to it.
-If conditions are not complied with it can also lead to the Intensive Correction Order can be revoked.
+An Intensive Correction Order has conditions attached to it.
+If you do not comply with the conditions you could have your Intensive Correction Order revoked.
 If the Intensive Correction Order is revoked, you may be required to serve the balance of time left on the Intensive Correction Order in prison.

 What are the conditions of Intensive Correction Orders?

 The standard conditions of an Intensive Correction Order are the following:

 - A condition that you must not commit any offence,